FREE TOOL

 What does statistical significance mean in A/B testing?

 Statistical significance indicates that your test results are unlikely to be due to random chance.
-A p-value of 0.05 means there's only a 5% probability that the observed difference occurred by chance.
+A p-value of 0.05 (95% confidence) means there's only a 5% probability that the observed difference occurred by chance.
+Industry standard is 95% confidence for most A/B tests, though some companies use 99% for critical business decisions.

 How long should I run my A/B test?

-Run your test until you reach the calculated sample size AND for at least one full business cycle (usually 1-2 weeks).
-This ensures you capture different user behaviors and seasonal patterns.
+Run your test until you reach the calculated sample size AND for at least one full business cycle (usually 1-2 weeks minimum).
+For e-commerce, this captures weekly shopping patterns.
+For B2B SaaS, consider monthly cycles.
+Never stop early just because results look good - this leads to false positives 60% of the time.

 What's a good sample size for A/B testing?